Longtime KWQC reporter/anchor Fran Riley has passed away

 Upon his retirement, KWQC presented Fran with a plaque naming the news conference room in his honor.
 The Plaque reads, “It got me to thinking”, a phrase Fran often used as he contributed news coverage ideas during daily editorial news meetings.

-KWQC News Director Stephane Hedrick reflected on the loss and how Fran will be remembered,
+KWQC News Director Stephanie Hedrick reflected on the loss and how Fran will be remembered,

-“He sat in our newsroom and witnessed light moments, victories, heartaches, fallout and constant evolution of the business he loved, but through it all, Fran bore witness to kindness, patience and humility.”
+“He sat in our newsroom and witnessed light moments, victories, heartaches, and new challenges every day, but through it all, Fran bore witness to kindness, patience and humility.”

 Fran leaves behind his wife, Marilyn-Korthaus Riley and an adult daughter, Andrea.